 Electronic Bookstore Vouchers

-Barnes and Noble is WVNCC's official campus bookstore.
+Akademos is WVNCC's official campus bookstore.
 Click here to enter online.
 Once your financial aid is processed and your financial aid review complete, if you have funds available after your tuition and fees are paid, you may use your financial aid during specific times of the semester to purchase your text books.
 This is also known as the electronic bookstore voucher process.
+Each student will receive an email during the book voucher period once they are eligible for a voucher.
+They should follow the instructions within the email to purchase their books online.
 Please review our financial aid home page for specific dates and times when electronic bookstore vouchers will be available.
-The dates are also available on Student Activities Calendar passed out to all students.
-Please have your student ID and class schedule available when using your financial aid to purchase your text books at the bookstore.

 WVNCC students can apply for Federal Student loans through the Federal Direct Loan program.
 A loan is borrowed money that must be repaid, along with interest that may accrue.
 Students applying for a Federal Direct Loan must complete a WVNCC Federal Direct Loan Application, a Master Promissory Note, and complete Entrance Counseling.
 All Federal Student Loan Borrowers are then required to complete Exit Counseling upon graduating or leaving the college, including dropping below half-time enrollment.
 Exit counseling is also completed online at https://studentaid.gov.